Gotloloka/SQl_Data_warehouse_project/README.md

 ## 🌟About

 Hello there!
 I am **Tokelo Komane**  and an  Industrial Engineering graduate, with 4 years working experience in Quality Control.
-I am current transition to the **Data Science. **
+I am current transition to the **Data Science**.

 ---
 credit to Data with Baraa datawithbaraa.com/courses